0HANNING2/Final_Group_Project/landing.md

 				<header class="major">
 					<h3>Max_AQI</h3>
 				</header>
-				<p>We calculate the average maximum AQI per state and visualize it using a bar chart, then we fit the bar chart in our customized AQI sepcturm with reference to the most commonly used AQI sepcturm.</p>
+				<p>We calculate the average maximum AQI per state and visualize it using a bar chart, then we fit the bar chart in our customized AQI secheme with reference to the most commonly used AQI sepcturm.
+From the chart we can clearly see that Hawaii has the lowest Average AQI, which means it has the greatest air quality overall, and Arkansas has the highest AQI, which means it has the worst air quality overall.</p>
 			</div>
 		</div>
 	</section>